 The reservoir's hydration intake is 1.5L, which is no slouch, and it has notable features when compared to other rivals reservoirs.
 It comes packed with a pair of already-mentioned valves that have features preventing water leakage and bacterial cleanliness.
 The on-off valve is leak-proof and will allow you to seal your water supply with just a thumb flick.
 The Big Bite valve also shuts off the water flow after intake.
 The reservoir also includes anti-bacterial protection, called Anti-Microbial HydroGuard Coating, which is said to be free of BPA, BPS, and BPF.

-, the pack also has other noteworthy features, such as a four external pockets (albeit less than the six and eight its rivals come with) and padded mesh on its back panel.
+Besides the impressive reservoir, the pack also has other noteworthy features, such as a four external pockets (albeit less than the six and eight its rivals come with) and padded mesh on its back panel.
 There is a lot to like regarding features it comes packed with despite its minimalist design.

 The other nice thing about this vest is that it is unisex.
 This means both men and women can wear it and makes it stand out among many other vests that are only built for one gender.

 - Stretchy pocket on harness to keep small items such as energy gels

 - Minimalist design